 Time to prepare

-Whilst you may only submit an application via the online form, we have provided a word version of the form (available here) to allow you to prepare your answers in advance.
+Whilst you may only submit an application via the online form, we have provided a word version of the form (which will be available here when the programme opens) to allow you to prepare your answers in advance.
 Doing that and getting someone else to read over your draft is highly recommended.
 A fresh pair of eyes can spot where you may have missed information or not explained something that is clear to you but would not be to someone at arms length.

 Clear financial information

 All funders need a full understanding of your financial situation and most assessments are made on trust.
-Answer all the questions honestly, explain where needed and never leave requested information unanswered.
+Please answer all the questions honestly, explain where needed and never leave requested information unanswered.
 Double check the figures you are entering as typos are common and confusing!
-Presenting planned income and expenditure that does not show a need for funding is unlikely to result in an award.
+Presenting planned income and expenditure that does not show shortfall (a need for funding) is unlikely to result in an award.

 Preparing your budget